-- Consultation on our BAU felling plans takes place on a formal basis with the Forest Service, Fisheries Boards, National Parks and Wildlife Service and County Councils within the BAU; - Coillte consults at national level in relation to its forests, at BAU level on its Forest Five Year plans and at forest operational level in advance of all high impact operations.
+- Consultation on our BAU felling plans takes place on a formal basis with the Forest Service, and by extension with Fisheries Boards, National Parks and Wildlife Service and County Councils; - Coillte consults at national level in relation to its forests, at BAU level on its Forest Five Year plans and at forest operational level in advance of all high impact operations.
 The Forest Five Year plans are currently reviewed on a five year cycle; - Each BAU hosts consultation meetings with stakeholders annually as part of Coillte's continuing consultation and engagement.
-This allows Coillte to discuss issues of common interest with stakeholders. - A comprehensive stakeholder list is held in each of the BAUs.
-This includes names of local community groups, statutory organisations, non-governmental organisations, farm partners, contractors, customers, and many other stakeholders who have registered with Coillte.
-Coillte carries out an annual update of our stakeholder register to ensure our records are as accurate as possible; - Coillte welcomes any member of the community and stakeholders in general to view our website www.coillte.ie to find out more about what we do.
+This allows Coillte to discuss issues of common interest with stakeholders.

+- A comprehensive stakeholder list is held in each of the BAUs.
+This includes names of local community groups, statutory organisations, non-governmental organisations, farm partners, contractors, customers, and many other stakeholders.
+Coillte carries out an annual update of our stakeholder list to ensure our records are as accurate as possible; - Coillte welcome any member of the community and stakeholders in general to view our website www.coillte.ie to find out more about what we do.
 Coillte also encourage stakeholders to make contact with us so that we can answer queries, consider views and respond to any issues raised.
 Those who wish to be added to our stakeholder register can do so by completing and submitting the contact form on our website.
-Coillte may be contacted directly at info@coillte.ie